daniosp/computationalmechanics-4-the-courious-engineer/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2022-10-24
+date: 2023-10-15
 type: landing

 sections:
   - block: hero
     content:
       title: |
-        Wowchemy
-        Research Group
+        Computational Mechanics 4 The Curious Engineer
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        Let's explore Computational Mechanics together!
+Whether you're a seasoned researcher, a student just starting your journey, or someone with a curious mind, this blog is your resource for all things related to computational mechanics.

   - block: collection
     content:
-      title: Latest News
+      title: Latest Publications
       subtitle:
       text:
       count: 5